elbolt/elbolt/README.md

 ## Hello!
 My name is Elena

-I am a data science consultant and former PhD student in computational neuroscience at the Department of Computational Linguistics at the University of Zurich in Switzerland.
+I currently work as a data scientist for both Research Data Services at the Zurich University of Applied Sciences (ZHAW) and the University of Zurich (UZH)‑based Linguistic Research Infrastructure (LiRI).
+I earned my PhD at the Department of Computational Linguistics, UZH, where I focused on bridging neural modelling with language processing.

-On this page, I provide code repositories that are mainly related to my work and the publications and experiments of my doctoral thesis.
-These include signal processing pipelines, machine learning pipelines, and statistical analyses.
-Since 2020, I have been an enthusiastic Pythonista and am particularly interested in complex time series, data science, and scientific programming.
-I am also very fond of R.
+On this account I provide code repositories that are primarily related to my work and to the publications and experiments from my PhD.
+These include signal processing pipelines, machine learning pipelines, and statistical analyses; the publications are linked in the repositories.

-The publications are linked in the repositories.
+Since 2020 I have been an enthusiastic Pythonista, and I am also very fond of R. My main interests are scientific programming, data workflows, and research‑data‑management tools.